home-assistant-tutorials/01.development-environment/README.md

 It is not necessary to mount your projects into the development container, but you may want to do so.
 Without mounting them, you have to start up the container first to access them.
-That's fine as long as it is your default workflow and you push the code regulrarly into a repository outside of the container.
+That's fine as long as it is your default workflow and you push the code regularly into a repository outside of the container.
 You may want to mount the projects to be able to access them with the full tool chain of your desktop.